textpattern/textpattern.github.io/development/index.md

 ## Getting help

-If you need a warm shoulder to lean on, subscribe to the [plugin development mailing list](http://lists.textpattern.com/), which might be rather quiet unless you use it.

 The Textpattern CMS support forum, notably the [Plugin discussion](https://forum.textpattern.com/viewforum.php?id=13) area, is a good place to post questions too.

 ## External reading